 • Understand how certain practical behaviors will help you communicate respectfully and effectively with people with dementia.

-To register, fill out the form below or email Mary at: Mary.Hel@RiverStoneHealth.org
+To register, email Mary at: Mary.Hel@RiverStoneHealth.org